Updated: 2021-10-26 by

 To find a Washington certified assistant, see Get Help Enrolling at Washington Healthplanfinder.
 You can then search for a helper in your area.

 Private insurance agents or brokers can also help you understand your health care coverage options under Obamacare.
 Unlike government trained assistants, they are allowed to suggest the best plan for you.

 To directly connect with a Washington insurance broker who can help you evaluate insurance plans and choose a plan that's appropriate for your situation, call 800-943-6832.
 (We receive advertising income from the licensed brokers who offer their services through this telephone number.)

 To reach the Washington Healthplanfinder customer service center, call 855-923-4633 (toll free).

 Connect on Social Media

 A licensed insurance agent or broker can help you compare plans, figure out whether you qualify for subsidies, and apply for coverage in Washington.

 Learn the five factors that determine what residents of Washington will pay for health insurance under the Affordable Care Act

-If you missed the Affordable Care Act (Obamacare) deadline in Washington, you may still be able to get covered.
-Here's what you should know.
+If you miss the Affordable Care Act (Obamacare) deadline in Washington, you may still be able to get covered.